Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/012-Unit-Testing.md

 # Testing Exceptions

 When testing exceptions, we should pass a **callback function** to the `expect` method, because we don’t get a direct result.

+# Continuously Running Test

+`"test": "jest --watchAll" `

+Using this, our test cases will run **automatically** whenever there is a change in production code or test code.